fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 was officially considered tax avoidance.
 Writing their own laws, they had created the offshore opportunities to reduce their tax bills way below headline rates, but now with a parliamentary seal of approval.
-And if parliament approves, on the official definition it can’t be tax avoidance.
+And if parliament approves, on the official definition it can't be tax avoidance.

 Big business, tax avoidance advisers, and the government they had captured had got what they wanted: Britain, the premier twenty-first-century tax haven for